Japan corporate mood up, weakness persists: Reuters Tankan

 The index, derived by subtracting the percentage of pessimistic responses from optimistic ones, is expected to recover slightly to minus 16 in March.

 "Orders we receive are not recovering well.
-We cannot see factors that point to favorable conditions in the future," one metal machinery firm said in the Reuters poll.
+We cannot see factors that point to favourable conditions in the future," one metal machinery firm said in the Reuters poll.

 An electric machinery firm said: "We're losing our competitive edge against Asian rivals due to the strong yen.
 Demand related to Christmas sales is lacking momentum."